dnarayanan/powderday/docs/parameters_description.rst

 :zoom_box_len:

    Side length to zoom in on.
 Is +/- zoom_box_len from the center.
-   Units are kpc.
-So, a grid centered on [0,0,0] with zoom_box_len = 200 would extend from [-200,200].
+   Units are proper kpc.
+So, a grid centered on [0,0,0] with zoom_box_len = 200 would extend from [-200,200] kpc in physical units at the redshift of the simulation.

 :bbox_lim:

    Initial bounding box of grid for SPH simulations (+/- bbox_lim).
    Units are kpc.
 This must encompass all of the particles in a simulation currently.
+This just has to be a big number, but you want to be careful of making *too* large as precision limitations only allow for up to 20 levels of refinement.